BareConductive/midi_theremin/readme.md

 ## Install

 1. Close the Arduino IDE if you have it open.
-1. Download the [.zip](https://github.com/BareConductive/light-switch/archive/public.zip) or clone the repository to your local machine - if downloading the .zip, extract the contents somewhere that suits you.
+1. Download the [.zip](https://github.com/BareConductive/midi_theremin/archive/public.zip) or clone the repository to your local machine - if downloading the .zip, extract the contents somewhere that suits you.
-1. Take the **Light_Switch** folder and move it to **Arduino Sketchbook Folder**.
+1. Take the **Midi_Theremin** folder and move it to **Arduino Sketchbook Folder**.
 This will be different for each operating system:

 	**Windows**